-Sergio Souza was born on the 23rd of July, 1964 in Manaus – Amazon, Brazil.
-Bolao started training with a friend (who was a purple belt at the time) when he was around 14 years of age, his intention was to learn a few self defence moves for protection.
-He enjoyed the sport and decided to enlist in an academy (called Academia Rodney) where he was coached by an instructor under the name of Walter.
+Sergio Souza was born on July 23, 1964 in Manaus – State of Amazon – Brazil.
+Bolao started training jiu jitsu with a friend who was a purple belt, when he was around 14 years of age.
+Sergio intended to learn a few basic self defence moves in order to protect himself, though he ended up falling in love with the sporting side of BJJ and decided to enlist in an “proper” academy.
+That academy was Academia Rodney in Manaus where he was coached by someone under the name of Walter.

-Bolao climbed up the ladder of success rapidly and became on of the most feared fighters of his generation.
-He started coaching the junior team at the gym but soon became one of the main assistant coaches at the Carlson Gracie Academy in the 1980s.
+Bolao climbed up the ladder of success rapidly and became on of the most feared grapplers of his generation.
+He was asked to start coaching the junior team at the gym, his success with the kids classes drove him to became one of the main assistant coaches at the Carlson Gracie Academy in the 1980’s.

 When in the United States, Sergio Bolao took the time to further enhance his education.
 Already a licensee in Physical Education, Souza graduated in two post graduate degrees in Personal Training and Bodybuilding.
 He developed afterwards a conditioning system of his own authorship called Personal Fighting.

-Today Sergio Bolao Souza divides his life between giving private classes at Academia Corpo 4 in Avenida Francisco Sá, Copacabana – Rio de Janeiro and taking care of his baby boy, Gabriel Souza.
+Today Sergio Bolao Souza divides his life between giving private classes at Academia Corpo 4 in Avenida Francisco Sá, Copacabana – Rio de Janeiro.

 Joao Pedro Santos